NicolaFerracin/blog/_posts/1_console_methods.md

 {{{
   "title": "Mastering the console methods",
-  "tags": ["JavaScript", "August 2016", "console"], "date": "8-4-2017",
+  "tags": ["JavaScript", "August 2017", "console"], "date": "8-4-2017",
   "description": "Going beyond console.log and exploring all the less known but very useful methods.", "publish": true
 }}}

-As a JavaScript developer we probably find ourself logging stuff to the browser console many, MANY times.
+As JavaScript developers we probably find ourself logging stuff to the browser console many, MANY times.
 The `console.log()` method is an invaluable yet so simple tool to have and master.

 For a long time, I myself used the `.log()` method only but there are so many other useful methods out there and I've seen them mentioned so few times, so here's a collection of them and how to use them.